jmschnei/jmschnei.github.io/_publications/2016-01-01-how-to-configure-statistical-machine-translation-w.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Ankit Srivastava.
-(2016).
-"How to Configure Statistical Machine Translation with Linked Open Data Resources." *Editions Tradulex In João Esteves-Ferreira, Juliet Macan, Ruslan Mitkov, and Olaf-Michael Stefanov, editors, Proceedings of Translating and the Computer 38 (TC38), pages 138-148.*."
+(2016). \"How to Configure Statistical Machine Translation with Linked Open Data Resources.\" *Editions Tradulex In João Esteves-Ferreira, Juliet Macan, Ruslan Mitkov, and Olaf-Michael Stefanov, editors, Proceedings of Translating and the Computer 38 (TC38), pages 138-148.*."
 ---